MorningMartin111/1724project/README.md

 *   **Test 2:** Select "Mistral (Port 8001)" (mapped to Qwen internally).
 Type "Tell me a story".
 You should see a response.
 *   **Test 3:** Refresh the page.
 You should see the "Tell me a story" session appear in the History sidebar (loaded from SQLite).

-## 6. Contributions
+## 7. Contributions

 ### Ruoming Ren
-*   **Core Inference Engine:** Implemented the `candle-transformers` integration for the TinyLlama model (`main.rs` in Backend 1).
+*   **Backend Infrastructure & Inference:** Designed the core Axum server architecture and implemented the candle-transformers integration to run both TinyLlama and Qwen2 models on the CPU.
-*   **SSE Implementation:** Designed the `run_streaming_generation` loop, handling token encoding/decoding and the critical `[DONE]` signal for frontend termination.
+*   **SSE Implementation:** Designed the run_streaming_generation loop, handling token encoding/decoding and the critical [DONE] signal for frontend termination.
-*   **Backend Architecture:** Set up the Axum server structure, CORS configuration, and the asynchronous task spawning (`spawn_blocking`) to prevent blocking the web server during inference.
+*   **Database & Persistence** Engineered the SQLite storage layer using sqlx, handling schema migrations and implementing the logic to persist chat history efficiently.

 ### Kairui Zhang
-*   **Database Integration:** Implemented the SQLite layer using `sqlx`, including schema migration and the `save_chat_turn` logic in Backend 2 (`db.rs`).
-*   **Qwen2 Integration:** Ported the logic to support the Qwen2 architecture and connected it with the database persistence layer.
-*   **Frontend Development:** Built the entire Yew application (`main.rs` in Frontend), including:
+*   **Frontend Development:** Built the complete Yew application (main.rs), implementing the UI and managing the  session state for model switching and history navigation.
-    *   State management for chat sessions.
-    *   `EventSource` integration for handling dual-port streaming.
-    *   UI styling with Tailwind CSS.
+*   **Integration & Debugging** Implemented the client-side EventSource logic for real-time streaming and frontend-backend connection to ensure smooth data flow.

+**Note on Commit History:**
+During the development process, we utilized separate repositories for the Frontend and Backend components to facilitate parallel development and avoid merge conflicts.
+The repository submitted here represents the consolidated, final version of our project.

+## 7. Project Links

+We have prepared a video presentation and a live demo to showcase the project's functionality.

+*   **Video Slide Presentation:** [Insert Link Here]
+*   **Video Demo:** [Insert Link Here]

-## 7. Lessons Learned & Concluding Remarks
+## 8. Lessons Learned & Concluding Remarks
 Throughout this project, we learned several valuable lessons about systems programming in Rust:

 1.  **The Rigor of Rust Development:** Rust is an incredibly strict and rigorous language, which made the development process significantly harder and more time-consuming compared to dynamic languages like Python.
 The strict ownership model and type system forced us to handle every memory allocation and potential error case explicitly.
-While this "fighting the compiler" phase was difficult and steep, it ensured that our final application was robust and free of common runtime errors.
+While this phase was difficult and steep, it ensured that our final application was robust and free of common runtime errors.
 2.  **Async Streams are Tricky:** bridging the gap between synchronous CPU-bound model inference and asynchronous I/O-bound web serving was challenging.
 We learned to effectively use `tokio::task::spawn_blocking` and `mpsc` channels to communicate between these two worlds without freezing the server.
 3.  **Wasm Interop:** Debugging WebAssembly can be difficult.
 We learned to rely on `gloo-net` and browser console logging to trace errors in the frontend-backend communication.

 **Conclusion:**
 RusChat successfully demonstrates that Rust is a viable, high-performance alternative to Python for local AI applications.
 We achieved our goal of a private, offline-capable chat system with persistent history, proving that the Rust ecosystem (Axum, Candle, Yew, SQLx) is mature enough for complex full-stack AI development.